SIT Study Abroad: Mexico: Migration, Borders, and Transnational Communities

 About Program

 Tensions related to migration through or from Mexico are high and policies change frequently.
-You’ll start your program in Tucson, Arizona, near a major point of entry into the United States, to learn what undocumented migrants face once on U.S. soil.
-Then, you will travel to Oaxaca, Mexico, where you will discover how international economics, labor shortages, war, and immigration policy affect migration patterns.
+Start your program in Tucson, Arizona, near a major point of entry into the United States, to learn what undocumented migrants face once on U.S. soil.
+Then, you will travel to our program base in Oaxaca, Mexico, where you will discover how international economics, labor shortages, war, and immigration policy affect migration patterns.

 Video and Photos